 Samuel Taylor Coleridge was influential in the founding and development of English Romantic poetry.
-Despite suffering from mood swings and an opium addiction, Coleridge produced some memorable poetry, and was also a noted literary critic.
+Despite suffering from mood swings and an opium addiction, Coleridge produced some memorable poetry and was also a noted literary critic.

 Short Bio S.T.
 Coleridge (1772-1834)

 Samuel Taylor Coleridge was born in Ottery St. Mary, Devon in 1772.
 His father was a local vicar who was already 53 when Samuel was born; his father later died when Coleridge was just six years old.
-As a child, he was withdrawn, but loved reading.
+As a child, he was withdrawn but loved reading.
 He later recounted how much he enjoyed reading books such as Robinson Crusoe, and Arabian Nights.
 After the death of his father, he went to Christ’s Hospital school in London, where he developed a love for the classic Greek poets and the two English immortals, Shakespeare and Milton.
-In 1791 he went to Jesus College, Cambridge University.
+In 1791, he went to Jesus College, Cambridge University.
 Here his poetry was first recognised, winning the Browne Gold medal for an ode on the slave trade.

-Half way through his degree, he quit college to join the Royal Dragoons, but this proved a failure; he couldn’t cope with military life, and with the aid of his brother was discharged on the grounds of insanity.
+Halfway through his degree, he quit college to join the Royal Dragoons, but this proved a failure; he couldn’t cope with military life, and with the aid of his brother was discharged on the grounds of insanity.
 He returned to Jesus College, though he never completed his degree.

-It was in Cambridge that he met poet and radical Robert Southey ; the political opinions of Southey left an impression on Coleridge, who was interested in political thought throughout his life.
-Like many young students of his generation, he was initially inspired by ideals of French revolution, though he later became disenchanted.
+It was in Cambridge that he met poet and radical Robert Southey; the political opinions of Southey left an impression on Coleridge, who was interested in political thought throughout his life.
+Like many young students of his generation, he was initially inspired by the ideals of the French revolution, though he later became disenchanted.
 At one time, Coleridge and Southey planned to set up a utopian community in Bristol, but this plan never materialised.
 In 1795 he married Sara Fricker, but he never really loved her – marrying more out of social convention.
 After an unhappy marriage, they separated though they did have a daughter.
 After drifting away from his own wife, he later fell in love with Sara Hutchinson, the sister of Wordsworth’s future wife.

 In the late 1790s, Coleridge developed a close and important friendship with William Wordsworth – a fellow romantic poet.
-This was not just a close friendship, but also an important literary collaboration.
+This was not just a close friendship but also an important literary collaboration.
 Together they published the influential volume of poetry – Lyrical Ballards (1798).
 This included classics by Wordsworth, such as ‘Tintern Abbey’ and Coleridge’s ‘Rime of the Ancient Mariner’.
 These poems were a key development in Romantic poetry; using everyday words to evoke poetic ideals such as the beauty of nature.
 Coleridge definitely had a significant influence on Wordsworth; Wordsworth’s great work ‘The Prelude‘ was originally entitled ‘Poem To Coleridge.’

-Some of the most memorable lines from ‘The Rime of the Ancient Mariner’ have slipped into everyday English use, for example, the metaphor of an “albatross around one’s neck’ and phrases such as ‘Water, water everywhere, nor any drop to drink’
+Some of the most memorable lines from ‘The Rime of the Ancient Mariner’ have slipped into everyday English use, for example, the metaphor of an “albatross around one’s neck’ and phrases such as ‘Water, water everywhere, nor any drop to drink.’

-The relative success of this publication, led Coleridge to receive an annual payment of £150 from the two Wedgewood brothers.
+The relative success of this publication led Coleridge to receive an annual payment of £150 from the two Wedgewood brothers.
 This enabled him to devote more time to writing and poetry.